raphaelantoniocampos/fast_install/README.md

   - Installs `Package Managers` if it is not already installed.
 - **Program Installation**:
   - Provides a menu to select programs for installation.
-  - Support for installing multiple applications at once.
+  - Support for installing multiple packagelications at once.
-  - Reads application lists from JSON files.
+  - Reads packagelication lists from JSON files.
-  - Automatic mode to install and update apps with Winget.
+  - Automatic mode to install and update packages with Winget.

 ---